New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Consistent truncation with

 \subsection{Phase diagram in the grand-canonical ensemble}

 We now turn out attention to the grand-canonical ensemble.
 The state variables are now the temperature $T$ and chemical potential $\mu$.
 The relevant thermodynamic potential is the Gibbs free energy $G$, and dominant solutions have the lowest free energy.
-There is now a competition between three phases: thermal AdS, CLP solutions and the hairy black holes.
+There is now a competition between three phases: thermal AdS, BCS solutions and the hairy black holes.
 We expect large enough black holes to eventually dominate the ensemble.
 The question is then which of the black holes will dominate in a given window of $T$ and $\mu$.

-We first discuss the thermodynamic properties of the CLP black hole in the grand-canonical ensemble.
-As far as we are aware, these results are novel.
+We first discuss the thermodynamic properties of the BCS black hole in the grand-canonical ensemble.
+This has been previously discussed in \cite{Henriksson:2019zph} but the presentation here is more detailed.
 We first note that for fixed temperature $T L>\frac{1}{\pi}$ and fixed $\mu\neq1$ there are two black hole solutions.
 These two solutions have distinct entropies.
-We coin the one with larger entropy the ``large'' CLP black hole, and the one with smaller entropy the ``small'' CLP black hole.
-Large CLP black holes have an entropy that scales as $S/N^2\simeq \pi^4 (L T^3)$ at large $T$, while small CLP black holes have an entropy that approaches zero as $T\to+\infty$ for $|\mu|<1$ (see top panels of Fig.~\ref{fig:entropy_single_CLP}), and diverge linearly in $T$ as $S/N^2\simeq 2 \pi ^2 L T (\mu ^2-1)$ for $\mu^2>1$ (see bottom-right panel of Fig.~\ref{fig:entropy_single_CLP}).
-For $\mu=1$ there is a degeneracy, and the small and large black hole branch merge and form a single black hole family (see bottom-left panel of Fig.~\ref{fig:entropy_single_CLP}).
-Fig.~\ref{fig:entropy_single_CLP} shows a set of snapshots of the entropy $S/N^2$ as a function of the temperature $L T$ computed for different values of $\mu$ that illustrate the aforementioned properties.
+We coin the one with larger entropy the ``large'' BCS black hole, and the one with smaller entropy the ``small'' BCS black hole.
+Large BCS black holes have an entropy that scales as $S/N^2\simeq \pi^4 (L T^3)$ at large $T$, while small BCS black holes have an entropy that approaches zero as $T\to+\infty$ for $|\mu|<1$ (see top panels of Fig.~\ref{fig:entropy_single_BCS}), and diverge linearly in $T$ as $S/N^2\simeq 2 \pi ^2 L T (\mu ^2-1)$ for $\mu^2>1$ (see bottom-right panel of Fig.~\ref{fig:entropy_single_BCS}).
+For $\mu=1$ there is a degeneracy, and the small and large black hole branch merge and form a single black hole family (see bottom-left panel of Fig.~\ref{fig:entropy_single_BCS}).
+Fig.~\ref{fig:entropy_single_BCS} shows a set of snapshots of the entropy $S/N^2$ as a function of the temperature $L T$ computed for different values of $\mu$ that illustrate the aforementioned properties.
 Using lexicographic ordering, we have $\mu=0,\, 0.9,\, 1,\, 1.1$, respectively.

-The small CLP black hole is always locally thermodynamically unstable in the grand-canonical ensemble.
+The small BCS black hole is always locally thermodynamically unstable in the grand-canonical ensemble.
 To see this, start by recalling that local thermodynamic stability in the grand-canonical ensemble is equivalent to demanding that minus the Hessian of the entropy with respect to the energy $E$ and charge $Q$,